-XERFILSTYX LORE

-Characters with ranks in Knowledge (the planes) can research xerfilstyxes to learn more about them.
+XERFILSTYX LORE Characters with ranks in Knowledge (the planes) can research xerfilstyxes to learn more about them.
 When a character succeeds on a skill check, the following lore is revealed, including the information from lower DCs.

-- Xerfilstyxes are the wardens of the River Styx.
-They are outsiders native to the Nine Hells of Baator.
-Beware a xerfilstyx's tail attack.
-It is covered with - small suckers that drain a body of blood. - 35 A xerfilstyx has a terrifying breath weapon.
+Knowledge (the Planes) DC Result - 25 Xerfilstyxes are the wardens of the River Styx.
+They are outsiders native to the Nine Hells of Baator. - 30 Beware a xerfilstyx's tail attack.
+It is covered with small suckers that drain a body of blood. - 35 A xerfilstyx has a terrifying breath weapon.
 It sprays a cone of boiling blood and water that not only corrodes the flesh but also erodes memories.
 Once it has used its breath weapon, it must drain blood before it can use it again.